Competition is fiercer than ever amongst potential job seekers, which begs the question: how do you make your resume stand out?

 Are you a jiu-jitsu black belt?
 Chess master?
 Mountain climber?
 Programmer?
-If you’ve accomplished something noteworthy in relationship to a hobby, include it.
+If you’ve accomplished something noteworthy in relation to a hobby, include it.

-Some may caution against.
+Some may caution against it.
 I think not.
 Why?
 Because these interests can indirectly highlight other critical skills, like self-discipline, analytical thinking, resilience, etc.

 How Long Should My Resume Be?